 Eireen smiled.
 “It’s a good omen.
 The basic meaning promises a productive marriage and the realization of one’s hopes.
 And it’s upright, which means the feelings are mutual.
 It announces the beginning of a love affair, attraction, romance.”

 “That card was for you, obviously,” Robyn concluded.
-“If it was for me, it would clearly signify a run of bad luck.”
+“If it was for me, it would signify a run of evil luck.”

 “Ye needn’t fret,” Eireen assured him.
 “It was for me.”

 “I’ll miss you,” Robyn said.
-He gave her one of his famous puppy-dog faces.
+He gave her one of his puppy-dog faces.

 “I’ll miss you too, Robyn ap Gryffin,” she said, affectionately patting his hand.
 “I like talking to you.
 I wish I could take you with me.”